dukeboard/kevoree-modeling-framework/README.md

 ### Events motivation

-Events is a way to be informed from models modifications.
-This low-level mechanism can be use to synchronize two different models or to synchronize a view with it's backbone model.
-Basically an event listener can be register on a model element or recursivelly on all sub-contained elements *(tree listener)*.
+Events are handy to be informed about changes in models each time they occur.
+This mechanism can be used to synchronize models or to synchronize a view with it's backbone model.
+Basically an event listener can be registerd on a specific model element or recursively on all sub-contained elements *(tree listener)*.

-### How to use it ?
+### How to uses it ?

-KMF proposes an option event in its Maven pluggin.
-If this option is set to `true`, the code generator generates all necessary methods and class to provide a listener mechanism to all the features of your Metamodel.
+Events are optionaly included in the generated API.
+To activate events, simply set the `event` option of the KMF Maven pluggin to `true`.
+The generator includes all necessary methods and classes to provide a listener mechanism to all the features of your Metamodel.

 ``` xml
    <events>true</events>